 There’s nothing quite like biting into a fresh, crisp strawberry.
 And where better to sample one than at one of the UK’s pick-your-own fruit farms?

-This summer holidays, venture a little field afield and you’ll find yourself fulfilling your countryside dreams at a pick-your-own farm.
-If you’re in need of a little inspiration, we’ve rounded up the seven best PYO farms near London, from Parkside Farm to Garsons Esher.
+This summer holidays, venture a little further afield and you’ll find yourself fulfilling your countryside dreams at a pick-your-own farm.
+If you need a little inspiration, we’ve rounded up the seven best PYO farms near London, from Parkside Farm to Garsons Esher.

 Harry Potter Activities